RomanW05/ecommerce/README.md

 The app consists of the following microservices:

+* Backend Service: Manages the interactions with the user and displays all the information.
+Provides the endpoints, APIs and allows interaction
 * Inventory Service: Manages and tracks the inventory levels of each product.
 Provides operations for updating inventory levels and interacts with the Order Service.
 * Order Service: Manages payments of the order placement and fulfillment process.
 Provides operations for placing orders, tracking order and status.
 * User Service: Manages user authentication and authorization.
 Provides operations for registering, logging in, and managing user accounts.